Ivo-Balbaert/The_Way_to_Jai/1_What_is_Jai/1_What_is_Jai.md

 To realize these goals, Jai for example has no garbage collection (GC) and no exception handling mechanism like Java or C#.

 Why is Jai ground-breaking?
 Jai is so important because it is an effort to build a modern systems programming language from the ground up by a very gifted and experienced developer.
 With his knowledge of all C/C++ shortcomings, he rethought every one of these problems to give them an easier to use, more elegant or more performant solution.
-In this way it is really _a better and modern day C_, and also a _C++ done right_.
+In this way Jai really is _a better and modern day C_, and also a _C++ done right_.

 Don’t worry if some concepts are not yet clear!
 We will experience these characteristics first hand as we grow more and more acquainted with Jai in the coming chapters.